hopfenspace/MateBot-Telegram/README.md

    The `database_url` needs to be recognized by SQLAlchemy.
 See [here](https://docs.sqlalchemy.org/en/20/core/connections.html) for details about the URL format.
-4. Make a symlink for the SDK in the subdirectory:
-   `ln -s dependencies/matebot_python_sdk/matebot_sdk matebot_sdk`
-5. Create and activate a virtual environment for this project:
+4. Create and activate a virtual environment for this project:
    `python3 -m venv venv && source venv/bin/activate`
-6. Install the requirements of the SDK and this project:
+5. Install the requirements of this project:
-   `venv/bin/pip3 install -r requirements.txt -r dependencies/matebot_python_sdk/requirements.txt`
+   `venv/bin/pip3 install -r requirements.txt`

 ### Execution

 `venv/bin/python3 -m matebot_telegram`

-Optional: This repository provides a systemd sample file at `matebot-telegram.service.sample`.
+Optional: This repository provides a minimal systemd sample file at `matebot-telegram.service.sample`.
 Copy this file to `matebot-telegram.service` and adapt the settings in there to fit your environment.
 Then create a symlink from the systemd unit file storage (e.g. `/etc/systemd/system/` on Debian-like